Catholic Music Ministry

 The Choir is a diverse social community of students reflective of a multitude of academic majors, ages, backgrounds, and choral experience.
-Although the ability to read music is helpful, it is not required.
 The qualifications for membership in the group are a pleasant voice and a cooperative attitude.
 Previous choral experience is helpful, but not necessary.
-Rehearsals are mandatory.
+Rehearsal attendance is essential.

-Occasionally we enjoy masterclasses from guest artists and clinicians, ministerial opportunities off-campus at Washington’s Cathedral of Saint Matthew the Apostle and the Franciscan Monastery of the Holy Land in America, and international choral pilgrimages.
+Occasionally the Chapel Choir enjoys masterclasses from guest artists and clinicians, ministerial opportunities off-campus at Washington’s Cathedral of Saint Matthew the Apostle and the Franciscan Monastery of the Holy Land in America, and international choral pilgrimages.
 The choir recently participated in Music Ministry’s pilgrimage to Cuba in 2023 and looks forward to a pilgrimage to Italy in spring 2024.

-The Contemporary Choir sings every Sunday during the academic term at the 8 PM Mass and rehearses immediately before the Mass at 6:30 PM.
-The group is student coordinated and incorporates voices and instruments with a repertoire focused on energetic contemporary, folk, and praise and worship music.
+Georgetown’s Contemporary Choir sings every Sunday during the academic term at the 8 PM Mass and rehearses immediately before the Mass at 6:30 PM.
+The ensemble incorporates voices and instruments with a repertoire focused on energetic contemporary, folk, and praise and worship music.
 Student members of the Contemporary Choir comprise a variety of academic disciplines but are brought together by a communal love of faith and music.
 Through participation in this choir, members engage themselves in service to one another and to the congregation.
 Members of the Contemporary Choir have the opportunity to audition for Music Ministry pilgrimages abroad, the next one being to Italy in spring 2024.

-There are no requirements for membership to sing, but interested instrumentalists must audition for membership.
+There are no requirements for membership to sing, but interested instrumentalists must audition.
 For more information, please fill out this Google form.

 Coro en Español

 Once per month, Catholic Ministry at Georgetown hosts a Mass in Spanish on Sundays at 4 PM.
-The Coro en Español provides music and facilitates active sung prayer for the Spanish Mass on campus.
+The Coro en Español provides music for the Mass and facilitates active sung prayer.
 The ensemble is made up of both singers and instrumentalists.
 The musical selections are taken from both the rich tradition of Hispanic liturgical music, as well as new and contemporary compositions.

 Rehearsals are held once per month before the scheduled Mass at 3 PM.
 For more information, please fill out this Google form.

 Throughout the semester, the Christian communities at Georgetown come together for Taize prayer, an ecumenical form of worship created by the brothers of the Taize Community in France.
 These services incorporate simple, repeated songs, multi-lingual prayers, candlelight, and intentional silence.
 Students with experience as singers or instrumentalists are encouraged to help plan and lead these services.
 Short rehearsals are held before each gathering.
-For more information, please email Laura Henderson at email@example.com.
+For more information, please fill out this Google form.

 Catholic Music Ministry Internships

-Catholic Music Ministry at Georgetown employs a number of musically gifted students in a variety of internship roles.
-Assignments vary depending on the skills of each applicant, but generally, there are internships available for the following positions:
+Catholic Music Ministry at Georgetown employs a select number of musically gifted students in a variety of assistant/student director roles.
+Assignments vary depending on the skills of each applicant, but generally, there are opportunities available for the following positions: